ThierrySans/CSCC09/project/index.md

 - project Title
 - team Members
-- a description of web application
+- a description of the web application
 - a description of the key features that will be completed by the Beta version
 - a description of additional features that will be complete by the Final version
 - a description of the technology that you will use